continuedev/continue/docs/docs/customization/overview.md

 # Overview

-Continue can be deeply customized by editing `~/.continue/config.json` (`%userprofile%\.continue\config.json` for Windows) on your machine.
-This file is created the first time you run Continue.
+Continue can be deeply customized by editing `~/.continue/config.json` (`%userprofile%\.continue\config.json` for Windows) and `config.py` on your machine.
+These files are created the first time you run Continue.

 Currently, you can customize the following: